pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 We want to automate some of these steps: adding new teammates to the org should also automatically add them to this repository so they can self-serve their onboarding and see Pulumi work in action!

-To prevent state drift, we will want to run a regular reconciliation job to CI.
+To prevent state drift, we will run a regular reconciliation job in CI.

 Of course, we will add other Pulumi providers on top of this org structure so we can sync our Slack teams, our Bamboo teams, and our gsuite groups.